infobloxopen/docker-infoblox/README.md

 ## Installation

-By default, the ipam-plugin assumes that the "Cloud Network Automation" licensed feature is activated in NIOS.
+By default, the docker-ipam-plugin assumes that the "Cloud Network Automation" licensed feature is activated in NIOS.
 Should this not be the case, refer to "Manual Configuration of Cloud Extensible Attributes" in CONFIG.md for additional configuration required.

-Plugin is installed by pulling the infoblox/ipam-plugin from the docker store and setting its environment variables.
+Plugin is installed by pulling the infoblox/docker-ipam-plugin from the docker store and setting its environment variables.

 In Docker swarm mode the plugin needs to be installed on all the nodes.